 "You come up on stage.
 You sing the hell out of a song.
 No reaction," Richie said.
 "The band is killing it, and you stand there, stone cold."

 Bryan also applauded Kennedy's on-stage resolve.

-One week prior, country music superstar Jason Aldean lent a helping hand to Kennedy on April 5 with a duet performance of one of Aldean's best-known hits, "Fly Over States."
+On April 5, country music superstar Jason Aldean lent a helping hand to Kennedy with a duet performance of one of Aldean's best-known hits, "Fly Over States."

 But first, Kennedy proved his Southern rock acumen with a gritty, bluesy cover of the Allman Brothers Band's "Midnight Rider."